fred-ldrs/nostr_npuppy.me_mainpage/README.md

 - Performance: Fast address lookup and resolution
 - Scalability: Support for growing user base
 - Reliability: Consistent service availability
+- the service is free for the user. but the user is free to donate

 ## Development Roadmap